PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: System-on-Chip Accelerator Design ( )

 \subsection{PulseDL-II: SoC Structure}

 The primary improvement of \emph{PulseDL-II} is the system structure.
-We integrate an RISC CPU, the ARM Cortex-M0 microcontroller, and associated AHB/APB buses into the digital design to form an SoC, as shown in \figurename~\ref{fig:soc-structure}.
-The Cortex-M0 core is an intellectual property (IP) distributed freely as trial by the ARM company \cite{arm-company}.
+We integrate an RISC CPU, the ARM Cortex-M0 microcontroller, and associated AHB/APB buses into the digital design to form an SoC, as shown in \figurename~\ref{fig:soc-structure} (which solves the \textbf{issue (i)}).
+The Cortex-M0 core is an intellectual property (IP) distributed freely as trial by the ARM company~\cite{arm-company}.
 It is a microcontroller featuring the small footprint and low power.

 The SoC has three major parts: the \emph{NN Pulse Processor} (\emph{PulseDL-II} accelerator), the \emph{Cortex-M0 SoC} and the \emph{Dual-Port AHB RAM}.
 The \emph{PulseDL-II} neural network accelerator is mounted on the processor AHB bus as a peripheral.
 In this SoC, we have multiple input/output peripheral devices, such as quad/normal SPIs, UARTs (with or without the internal buffer), JTAG and GPIOs.